Noise dissipation mechanisms of an acoustic liner under grazing flow: Parametric analysis of acoustic dissipation for a single orifice

 When the grazing flow is introduced, the dissipation mechanism changes significantly.
-Even at low SPL, the magnitude of $\Pi_g(\phi)$ increases compared to the no-flow case, suggesting that turbulence structures and shear-layer vortices enhance the transfer of acoustic energy into vorticity.
-The contours of $\Pi_g$ follow the topology dictated by the friction and the acoustic-induced velocity.
-The regions with non-negligible values of $\Pi_g$ are localized in fact in the downstream half of the orifice due to the presence of the quasi-steady vortex in the upstream half.
-The magnitude of $\Pi_g$ and the portion of the domain, which contributes to the conversion of acoustic energy, increase with SPL.
-During the inflow phase, the positive contribution of $\Pi_g$ is linked with a vortex generated at the upstream lip of the orifice.
-This vortex rolls up and penetrates farther into the cavity as SPL increases.
-In contrast, during the outflow, $\Pi_g$ assumes negative values.
+Even at low SPL, the magnitude of $\Pi^+_g(\phi)$ increases compared to the no-flow case, suggesting that turbulence structures and shear-layer vortices enhance the transfer of acoustic energy into vorticity.
+The contours of $\Pi^+_g$ follow the topology dictated by the friction and the acoustic-induced velocity.
+The regions with non-negligible values of $\Pi^+_g$ are localized in fact in the downstream half of the orifice due to the presence of the quasi-steady vortex in the upstream half.
+The magnitude of $\Pi^+_g$ and the portion of the domain, which contributes to the conversion of acoustic energy, increase with SPL.
+During the inflow phase, the positive contribution of $\Pi^+_g$ is linked with a vortex generated at the upstream lip of the orifice.
+This vortex rolls up and penetrates farther into the cavity as the SPL increases.
+In contrast, during the outflow, $\Pi^+_g$ assumes negative values.
 The orifice behaves locally as a noise source: the outward acoustic jet perturbs the grazing flow, leading to the formation of vortical structures that are convected downstream.
-At 160 dB the negative contribution extends in the channel following a wake-like pattern downstream of the orifice.
+At 160 dB the negative contribution extends farther in the grazing flow following a wake-like pattern downstream of the orifice.

-The evolution of the rate of acoustic dissipation integrated over the domain against the phase, $\Pi(\phi)$, is presented in \fref{fig:Pi_phi}.
-In the absence of grazing flow (\fref{fig:Pi_phi} (a)), $\Pi(\phi)$ exhibits two distinct positive peaks in the inflow and outflow phases.
+The evolution of the rate of acoustic dissipation in viscous units integrated over the domain as a function of the phase, $\Pi^+(\phi)$, is presented in \fref{fig:Pi_phi}.
+In the absence of grazing flow (\fref{fig:Pi_phi} (a)), $\Pi^+(\phi)$ exhibits two distinct positive peaks in the inflow and outflow phases.
 This indicates that dissipation by vortex shedding occurs in both phases.
 These peaks become more pronounced when increasing the SPL, whereas at 130 and 140\,dB the dissipation rate is negligible, as expected \citep{tam_microfluid_2000}.